 Verification: Students who have applied for financial aid may be subject to verification.
 The verification process is a process where the institution will require the student/spouse/parent to provide documentation to support the data reported on the FAFSA.
 Students can be selected for verification by the United States Department of Education (USDE) or by the CES College Financial Aid Office.
 CES College, at its discretion, may require a student to verify any FAFSA information and to provide any reasonable documentation in accordance with school policies including, for example, official IRS Tax Transcripts, signed verification worksheets, proofs of identity, etc. Any inconsistent or unusual information must be verified prior to receiving Federal Student Aid.
-The student must submit all requested information and documentation by the stated deadline may result in cancellation of Federal Student Aid.
+The student must submit all requested information in order to receive the estimated financial aid awards.
+Failure to submit the needed verification information and documentation by the stated deadline may result in cancellation of Federal Student Aid.
 Pell grant eligibility will be forfeited if requested verification documents are not received by September 30th of the trailing year of the aid year, or within 120 days of the last day of enrollment, whichever comes first.